irishmaiden18/4a-auth-hash-salt/readme.md

 One of the main benefits of salting is that it makes it much more difficult for an attacker to use a pre-computed dictionary, or rainbow table, to crack a large number of hashes.
 Without a salt, an attacker can use a rainbow table to quickly look up the original password for a given hash.
 However, with a salt, the attacker would need to create a new rainbow table for each salt value, which is much more time-consuming and difficult.

-If a password is weak (meaning it has less character variation, or has less characters overall), it means that the method of hashing the password becomes more easily revealed to someone who wishes to unlock all the passwords available.
+If a password is weak (short, common, or predictable), it is easier for attackers to guess using brute-force or dictionary attacks, even if the hashing algorithm is secure.
 If a password is strong (meaning more characters, variation, etc.), it becomes more difficult to determine the method of hashing.
+With bcrypt, the salt is included inside the final hash string, so it does not need to be stored separately.

 ### Rainbow Table